Enrollment and Academic Information

 • Review the University Catalog for brief course descriptions and prerequisites required for each course.
 Not all classes are taught every semester.
 If your academic advisor at your home institution wants detailed course descriptions, search syllabi from previous semesters.
 Be aware that professors distribute new and updated syllabi during the first week of classes.
 Your actual syllabi might be slightly different from the ones listed for previous semesters.

 • Waive or clear Registration Holds.
 All students have registration holds on their university record.
 A hold is a restriction placed on your record that prevents you from registering for classes until you take a specific action.
 Types of holds include financial, nonfinancial and advising.
+Note: A waived registration hold will NOT prevent you from registering for the current semester.
+If you have a waived registration hold, you need to resolve the hold before you may register for the upcoming semester.
+A waived registration hold will say “Waived thru X semester”.

+New student registration takes place the week before classes begin.
+It is not possible to register for classes early or before you clear your registration holds.
 Refer to your Registration Information Sheet to view the holds on your record and determine which office to contact to have the hold removed.
 Below is a list of the most common registration holds:

 • International Hold (I) –Texas Global will remove this hold after you have arrived in the U.S. and completed the check-in IBC in myIO.